Owen Burns (developer): Career

-Not only did Owen Burns become the largest landowner in the city, but he founded its first locally-owned bank, Citizens Bank of Sarasota, promoted the development of other businesses, participated in the founding of a board of trade that was the precursor of the Chamber of Commerce, and built its bridges, sea walls, landmark buildings, and mansions.
+Not only did Owen Burns become the largest landowner in the city, but he founded its first locally owned bank, Citizens Bank of Sarasota, promoted the development of other businesses, participated in the founding of a board of trade that was the precursor of the Chamber of Commerce, and built its bridges, sea walls, landmark buildings, and mansions.
 He urged the paving of roads such as Main Street.
 The list of buildings he built that have been placed on the local and the National Register of Historic Places, is impressive.
 He platted the subdivisions of Inwood Park and Washington Park.

 He dredged the harbor and around Saint Armand Key, Lido Key, and Longboat Key.
 He also created new bay front points with reclaimed soils, enlarging Cedar Point to Golden Gate Point.
-He created novel developments such as Burns Court as rental quarters to attract tourists who could afford to buy second homes in Sarasota and built commercial establishments to generate additional impetus to the growing community, such as his Herald Square developments.
+He created novel developments such as Burns Court as rental quarters to attract tourists who could afford to buy second homes in Sarasota after becoming familiar with the community and he built commercial establishments to generate additional impetus to the growing community, such as his Herald Square developments.

-Now popularly known as Burns Square, Herald Square was on First Street before new street numbering was introduced.
+Now popularly known as Burns Square, Herald Square was on First Street before new street numbering and naming was introduced.
 The historic Burns building forms a triangle as Orange Avenue and Pineapple Avenue diverge in the midst of what also is called "Little Five Points".
-This is where downtown began in the 1920s.
-Burns also built the first Herald (newspaper) building that now is called the Sarasota Woman's Exchange.
+Architect Dwight James Baum was involved in the design.
+Although the building featured shops on the first floor, Burns entitled the triangular building as the "Pineapple Apartments".
+This is where downtown Sarasota began in the 1920s.
+The shops continue to thrive.
+To the east of the triangular building and across one of the diverging streets, on Orange Avenue Burns built the first Herald (newspaper) building that years after relocation of the newspaper became the home of the Sarasota Woman's Exchange, now just entitled, The Exchange.
 The presence of the newspaper building lent its name to the square at that time, which now is unknown to many, hence the popular drift toward calling the building and the square by Burn's name.
-In 2001, a historic marker was placed on the site by the county that relates many details about Burns and his square.
+In 2001, a historical marker was placed on the site by the county that relates many details about Burns and his square and a historic district has been designated for this enclave in this area of town that contains so many of his buildings and is entitled, Burns Square Historic District.